Dynatrace/obslab-release-validation/docs/validate-telemetry.md

 # Start The Demo

+!!! tip
+    Right click and "open image in new tab" to see large images

 After the codespaces has started, the post creation script should begin.
 This will install everything and will take a few moments.

 When the script has completed, a success message will briefly be displayed (it is so quick you'll probably miss it) and an empty terminal window will be shown.